 To fix this problem, it requires the removal of the seat and seat cushion.
 At the dealer, this problem will cost you $500+.
 If you have DIY skills, you can replace the passenger seat sensor yourself.
 A replacement passenger seat mat sensor can be purchased online for under $200.
 Check out these listing of BMW Passenger Weight Sensor.
 To replace the passenger weight sensor yourself you will need a few basic tools and about two hours.

 Many BMW owners install what is called a BMW Passenger Sensor Bypass.
 It tricks the airbag system to think that the sensor is working properly.
-It is important to understand that if you install a BMW weight sensor bypass and get in an accident the passenger airbag will deploy even if there is no passenger or a child sitting in the passenger seat.
+It is important to understand that if you install a BMW weight sensor bypass and get in an accident the passenger airbag will deploy even if there is no passenger in the passenger seat.
 In some countries, it may be illegal to modify the restraint system.
 Perform this modification at your own risk!

 Low Battery Voltage